Ehlers-Danlos Facial Features

 The facial features and symptoms of Ehlers-Danlos may vary according to the type of syndrome someone has.
 This also makes it complicated to diagnose, as symptoms can vary so greatly between individuals with different forms of the syndrome.

-Some of the different forms of the syndrome share similar symptoms – loose joints is a common symptom with classic and hypermobile Ehlers-Danlos, and this is due to the lack of collagen production as a result of each genetic mutation.
+Some of the different forms of the syndrome share similar symptoms – loose joints are a common symptom with classic and hypermobile Ehlers-Danlos, and this is due to the lack of collagen production as a result of each genetic mutation.
 Similarly, issues with heart valves are common across the different types of the condition as well.

 The symptoms of classic Ehlers-Danlos also include elastic, velvety skin that is fragile and bruises easily.
 Muscle pain and muscle fatigue are common complaints as well.
 In terms of unique facial features, individuals may have extra skin folds under their eyes.